 Contingency Fund for Emergencies: Impact and achievments

-- Allocations to date total US$ 19.11 million in support of WHO activities in response to: the Cholera outbreak in Yemen, Hurricane Matthew in Haiti , the outbreak of Rift Valley Fever in Niger, the humanitarian crisis in north-eastern Nigeria, the Cholera outbreak in DRC, the public health impact of the El Nino extreme climate event in Ethiopia and Papua New Guinea; the conflict in Libya; the yellow fever outbreak in Angola, Democratic Republic of The Congo, and Uganda; Tropical Cyclone Winston in Fiji; and the response to microcephaly clusters and neurological symptoms possibly associated with Zika Virus.
+- Allocations to date total US$ 19.77 million in support of WHO activities in response to: the humanitarian crisis northern Cameroon, the outbreak of necrotising cellulitis in São Tomé and Príncipe, the cholera outbreak in Yemen, Hurricane Matthew in Haiti, the outbreak of Rift Valley fever in Niger, the humanitarian crisis in north-eastern Nigeria, the cholera outbreak in DRC, the public health impact of the El Niño extreme climate event in Ethiopia and Papua New Guinea; the conflict in Libya; the yellow fever outbreak in Angola, Democratic Republic of The Congo, and Uganda; Tropical Cyclone Winston in Fiji; and the response to microcephaly clusters and neurological symptoms possibly associated with Zika Virus.

 7 June 2016 -- The Contingency Fund for Emergencies (CFE) released US$ 483 000 at the end of May to support WHO’s response to the health consequences of food and water shortages in Papua New Guinea caused by the El-Niño climate event.

 7 June 2016 -- The sixty-ninth World Health Assembly at the end of May saw a flurry of new activity for the WHO Contingency Fund for Emergencies (CFE), with a number of countries announcing either first-time pledges or building on previous contributions.
 Germany, which has already contributed US$ 1.1 million, announced two further contributions totalling US$ 2.66 million, whilst Sweden announced its first contribution of US$ 1.12 million.